geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

 # Setting up a Mac OS X build environment #

-To build the Android files in a Mac OS environment, you need an Intel/x86 machine running MacOS 10.4 (Tiger), 10.5 (Leopard), or 10.6 (Snow Leopard).
-The Android build system and tools do not support the obsolete PowerPC architecture.
+To build the Android files in a Mac OS environment, you need an Intel/x86 machine running MacOS 10.6 (Snow Leopard).

 Android must be built on a case-sensitive file system because the sources contain files that differ only in case.
 We recommend that you build Android on a partition that has been formatted with the journaled file system HFS+.
 HFS+ is required to successfully build Mac OS applications such as the Android Emulator for OS X.